 Annual air quality map

 Wondering what the outdoor air quality is like in your residential area?
 Are you moving?
-Our annual concentration map of air quality allows you to take a closer look at the impact of traffic exhaust gases on the air quality in your residential area at breathing height on an annual basis.
+Our annual nitrogen dioxide (NO2) concentration map of air quality allows you to take a closer look at the impact of traffic exhaust gases on the air quality in your residential area at breathing height on an annual basis.
+The concentrations of fine particles (PM2.5) reflect not only local traffic and wood burning emissions but also particles transported from outside the country’s borders.

 However, please note:

-- The effects of, for example, wood burning, machinery or street dust on the air quality are not yet shown on this map.
+- The effects of, for example, machinery or street dust on the air quality are not yet shown on this map.

-- The impact of ships is included since 2022 and it is indicative.
+- The impact of ships is included and it is indicative.

 - The annual map describes the air quality outside.
 The margin of error of the results is higher on the walls of buildings, and inside buildings the results are only rough estimates.